Multiscaling in Wasserstein Spaces: Preliminaries

 which outputs a measure in $\mathcal{P}_p(\mathbb{R}^d)$.
-The uniqueness of Monge map, assuming absolute continuity of at least one of $\mu_0$ or $\mu_1$, implies the uniqueness of $\mathfrak{M}$.
-However, when dealing with discrete measures, we later elaborate on the choice of the average when applying $\mathfrak{M}$ repeatedly.
-Explicit formulas for computing $\mathfrak{M}$ will be later given for the cases where $\mu_0$ and $\mu_1$ are both absolutely continuous or discrete, see~\eqref{eqn:continuous_McCann_average} and~\eqref{eqn:discrete_McCann_average}.
+When $p>1$ and at least one of $\mu_0$ or $\mu_1$ is absolutely continuous, the optimal transport plan $\gamma$ is uniquely determined by the Monge map $T_{\mu_0}^{\mu_1}$, and consequently $\mathfrak{M}$ is unique.
+In the general case, when neither measure is absolutely continuous, or when $p=1$, the optimal transport plan $\gamma$, and hence $\mathfrak{M}$, may not be unique; in this case a consistent selection rule must be specified.
+We elaborate on this point in Section~\ref{sec:multiscaling_discrete} in the context of discrete measures, where we discuss how to apply $\mathfrak{M}$ consistently across repeated iterations.
+Explicit formulas for computing $\mathfrak{M}$ are given for the cases where $\mu_0$ and $\mu_1$ are both absolutely continuous or discrete, see~\eqref{eqn:continuous_McCann_average} and~\eqref{eqn:discrete_McCann_average}.

 It is shown in~\cite[Proposition 5.32]{santambrogio2015optimal} and~\cite[Chapter 7]{ambrosio2008gradient} that McCann's curves are the only constant-speed geodesics in $\mathcal{P}_p(\mathbb{R}^d)$.
 As a direct implication of this definition, it is reasonable to define the \emph{tangent space} of the Wasserstein space $\mathcal{P}_p(\mathbb{R}^d)$ at a probability measure $\mu\in\mathcal{P}_p(\mathbb{R}^d)$, see~\cite[Definition 8.5.1]{ambrosio2008gradient}, as